ddmitv/dig-or-die-mods/plugins/precise-clock/README.md

 This plugin should work with custom night and day durations, even if they are changed in the middle of the game.

+> [!IMPORTANT]
+> This is client-only plugin.
+It doesn't require installation on host/everybody in the lobby.

 ## Configuration

 ### `Color`